ashrafimostafa/graph-algorithem/README.md

-//this android application developed with java for unuversity home work
+//this android application developed with java for university home work

 # Application Screenshot